 You have a much better chance of recovery with the surgery than without.
 Talk to your surgeon about what to expect.
 Motor recovery can be a slow process taking up to two full years for complete return of strength.

+clothes.
 What is the most likely cause of this and is surgery usually necessary?

 The most likely diagnosis is ulnar nerve entrapment of the elbow or wrist.
 Clinical examination and electrodiagnostic testing are necessary to make the diagnosis.
 Depending on the severity, surgery may be necessary.
 Weakness is not always correctible, so a prompt evaluation by a hand specialist is recommended.

-I am an executive who uses the Blackberry frequently.
-For 2 weeks I have had pain at the thumb side of my right wrist increased with thumb movement.
+my right wrist increased with thumb movement.
 Any ideas on what this is and how I can get rid of it?

 I see this more and more frequently.
 Overuse of the fingers and thumb while using a Blackberry can lead to problems in the hand or wrist.
 The most common problem is that with similar symptoms to you: de Quervain’s tendonitis of the wrist, also called “Blackberry Thumb”.
 The first treatment would be to rest the hand by stopping the use of your Blackberry which is usually not practical.
 A steroid injection and a splint are very effective.If conservative treatment fails, surgery may be necessary and is usually a quick recovery.
 Please consult a hand specialist for a thorough evaluation.

 I have to shake it to relieve the problem.
 What is happening to me?